-After 25 years at the game's top table, Lee Westwood has adopted a new relaxed approach to golf.
-Here the 2020 Race to Dubai champion, 25-time European Tour winner and Ryder Cup legend explains the reasons behind the change, golf's future and reveals his one remaining goal.
+After more than 25 years at golf’s top table, Lee Westwood has adopted a new relaxed approach to golf.
+Here the 2020 Race to Dubai champion, 25-time European Tour winner and Ryder Cup legend explains the reasons behind the change, how he sees the game’s future and reveals his one remaining goal.

 Lee Westwood seems a lot more relaxed these days.
-As he kicks back on the Ping Tour truck, chatting to anyone who comes on board, the 46-year-old is reflecting with TG about 25 years – yes, a quarter of a century! – on the European Tour.
-He's stopped putting so much pressure on himself.
+As he kicks back on the Ping Tour truck, chatting to anyone who comes on board, the 47-year-old is reflecting with TG about more than quarter of a century on the European Tour.
+He’s stopped putting so much pressure on himself.

 “Don’t get me wrong, I’m still trying my hardest, but I don’t care where the ball goes.
 The consequences of the way I play don’t bother me anymore.
 I’m purely about what I’m working on and going out there and trying to do that over every shot.”

 As a result, he's reaping the rewards of a more carefree attitude.
 Who knows what he would have achieved if he had adopted this approach earlier in his career?
 A multi-Major winner, maybe?

 Related: WITB - Lee Westwood

 "When you break it all down and look at the facts, where we're playing, what we're playing for, the golf courses we're playing on, the weather we're playing in, there's no reason really not to be happy," Westwood stresses.

 "I've got my (girlfriend) Helen on the golf bag, and she makes a big difference to my attitude out there.
 She doesn't know as much about golf but she knows a lot about me, what to say, how to keep it light-hearted and things like that... and it's really entertaining out there.